ch3889/E6908-final-project/README.md

 Software: We created this simple GUI with tkinter, which allows us to invoke the sensor reading and the OLLMA LLM when needed.
 Users can have a normal conversation with the medical agent, or click the “take vital” button to get their vital information and send it to the agent for inference, and get advice and a treatment plan suggested.

+With the gguf file, we can create the model by this line:

+FROM /path/to/your/gguf/###.Q4_0.gguf

 Then copy the model file and the gguf file into the Raspberry Pi, and run the python code medicalgui3.py, it will work fine.